What is Stress Fracture

-- Cross-training – alternating activities that fulfills same fitness goals.
+- Cross-training – alternating activities that fulfill the same fitness goals.

-- Apart from maximizing the main stream training like endurance in marathon runners, athletes should also be trained to achieve an optimal levels of strength and power.
+- Apart from maximizing the mainstream training like endurance in marathon runners, athletes should also be trained to achieve optimal levels of strength and power.

 - Maintaining a healthy diet.